josev2046/Wayback-Recovery-Script-/README.md

 In the event that both primary and backup servers fail, the Internet Archive’s Wayback Machine may contain the final accessible version of a digital collection.
 This script provides a systematic framework for interpreting that archived content not simply as a static website, but as a **compromised database**.
 Its primary objective is to **reconstruct the full structured metadata hierarchy** and to **retrieve all related media files** from the preserved HTML snapshots.

-Fig.1 shows the logical steps the script follows to recover the collection:
+Fig. 1 shows the logical steps the script follows to recover the collection:

 ![Logical steps for archive recovery](https://github.com/user-attachments/assets/99f349c9-1c6b-412b-9bcb-fe2ce76ce212)

+<p align="center">Fig. 1: Conceptual Sequence of Archive Data Recovery.</p>

 The script executes a two-pronged strategy to ensure maximum data retrieval and media accessibility: